jianwei-liu93/Tutorial_1/README.md

 ※ When implementing PointNetFeat, you can utilize STDkd we give you in model.py code.

 ## Task 1.
-Point cloud classification
+Point Cloud Classification
 **_Success condition: You will get the perfect score if you achieve test accuracy over 85%._**
 ![image](Figure/cls.png)